 In order to catalyse cultural development at grass-root level, the EIB allocates grants to international and local non-profit organisations active in the cultural and artistic field.
 Selected projects focus on community engagement, public participation, staff engagement and cross border activities.

-Recipients so far include: CinEast Festival in Luxembourg, Luxembourg Art Week, Centre Mondial de la Paix in Verdun, L’Orchestre d’Harmonie des Jeunes de l’Union Européenne and Stadtmuseum Simeonstift Trier.
+Recipients so far include: CinEast Festival in Luxembourg, Luxembourg Art Week, Centre Mondial de la Paix in Verdun, L’Orchestre d’Harmonie des Jeunes de l’Union Européenne, Stadtmuseum Simeonstift Trier and Tunisia 88.